husarion/panther_ros/panther_battery/README.md

 ### roboteq_republisher_node.py

 Node publishing Panther battery state read from motor controllers.
 Used in Panther versions 1.06 and below.
-Voltage and current measurement are smoothed with moveing average.
+Voltage and current measurement are smoothed out using a moving average.
 Current accounts only for motor controllers.

 #### Publishes